LUMC/HAMLET/README.md

 Additionally, `singularity` version 3 or greater should be installed on the system.

 # Data files
 HAMLET requires around 100GB of reference files to run.
+You can download the data files [here](https://barmsijs.lumc.nl/HAMLET/deps.tar.gz).
-Please contact the author or open an issue if you are interested in receiving a copy of the reference files used by the LUMC.
+Please contact the author or open an issue if the link is not working.

 # Testing
 The following commands can be used to test different aspects of HAMLET.
 First, activate the HAMLET conda environment